henrycharlesworth/dexterous-gym/README.md

 ## Environments
 ### Standard RL environments
-We include one "standard" RL environment, i.e. an environment which is not conditioned on a goal.
+We include one "standard" RL environment (i.e. an environment which is not conditioned on a goal), PenSpin.
-#### Pen Spin
 <img src="dexterous_gym/examples/penspin.gif" align="right" width="250" border="1"/>
 <b>Variants</b>: "PenSpin-v0".